 However, since the summer of 2020 unemployment in the Netherlands has been dropping month after month, reaching 3.6% in January and February of 2021.
 Recruitment operations have gradually started again.
-This is partly explained by the fact that production companies have not experienced as devastating losses as other industries during the Coronavirus pandemic.
+Something that could explain this is the fact that production companies did not experience as devastating losses as other industries during the Coronavirus pandemic.
 Moreover, many businesses were forced into a rapid digital transformation since the lockdown measures very prolonged.

 Unfortunately, some industries are still unable to run business as usual, like the hospitality, entertainment or tourism industry, and it will probably take the rest of 2021 for these to even get close to the way it used to be.

 At the moment, technical roles are in greater demand than they otherwise are.
 Companies are seeking candidates in the fields of engineering, IT and production operation, amongst others.
 Production has emerged relatively unscathed from the crisis, and companies within the industry are still hiring for key roles.